thr0n/clojure2flink/README.md

 StackOverflow, the author of "Clojure programming"):

 1) Create a new `.java` file and implement the desired interface (e.g. `FilterFunction<T>`).
 Replace the Generic Type `T` with some concrete value such as `Integer`.
-It's highly recommended to store these and the other
+It's highly recommended to store these and other "dummy-interfaces" in the same package.
+The package should be exclusivly used for this purpose as well!

 ```java
 package java_interfaces;